eviltester/cdptestsupport/readme.md

 - https://github.com/kklisura/chrome-devtools-java-client

-This is still a prototype and doesn't pick up all events reliably yet.
+This is still a prototype.

 ## Monitoring Message Content